cscottle7/web-scraper/README.md

 # Web Scraper

-This is a web scraping tool built with Scrapy that can scrape a single page or a full website and provide the data in a structured format.
+This is a web scraping tool built with Scrapy that can scrape one or more websites and provide the data in a structured format.

 ## Requirements